KonthouKabi/hadoop-windows/README.md

 The following is the order in which batch files need to be executed to start and run Hadoop, HDFS, and Hive:

 1. **Step 1: Format the NameNode**
-    - Run `format--namenode.bat` to format the NameNode.
+    - Run `format--namenode.bat` to format the  (On Windows only).

 2. **Step 2: Start Derby (Hive's default metastore)**
-    - Run `start-derby.bat` to start the Derby database, which acts as the Hive metastore.
+    - Run `start-derby` to start the Derby database, which acts as the Hive metastore (Windows,Linux).

 3. **Step 3: Start Hadoop Services**
-    - Run `start-hadoop.bat` to start all necessary Hadoop services.
+    - Run `start-hadoop` to start all necessary Hadoop services (Windows,Linux). <br>

+   <i> Once you have executed these scripts in the correct order, you'll be ready to run Hadoop and Hive on your Windows machine using the batch files provided.<i> <br>

 4. **Step 4: Run Hadoop Commands**
-    - Run `run-hadoop.bat` to execute Hadoop commands like interacting with HDFS.
+    - Run `run-hadoop.bat` to execute Hadoop commands like interacting with HDFS (on Windows only).<br>
+    -source hadoop-path.sh (Linux).
+Then run hadoop command directly on termnal

 5. **Step 5: Start Hive**
-    - Run `run-hive.bat` to launch Hive and start interacting with the Hive shell.
+    - Run `run-hive.bat` to launch Hive and start interacting with the Hive shell. (on Windows only).<br>

-Once you have executed these scripts in the correct order, you'll be ready to run Hadoop and Hive on your Windows machine using the batch files provided.
+    - source hive-path.sh (Linux).
+Then run hive command directly on termnal

 ## Additional Notes